yang5hi/boardgame-analysis/README.md

 ## Dashboard

-The index.html page will load with
+The dashboard session will load with:

 1. The latest Board Gaming News scrapped from boardgamegeek.com is loaded on a card on the right side of the HTML.
 It has the news title, image, link, and time information.
 Click the “Read More…” link to read the entire article.